UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Schedule the Switch

-Once you know who to call, contact your providers 2–3 weeks in advance.
-The goal is to avoid a service gap.
-We recommend using the “overlap strategy” for your disconnect and reconnect dates.
-Schedule your utilities to remain on at your old home for 24 hours after you depart and to turn on at your new home 24 hours before you arrive.
-This buffer ensures you have power for final cleaning at the old place and a lit house waiting for you at the new one.
+Once you know who to call, contact your providers 30 days in advance.
+The ultimate goal here is to avoid a temporary service gap.
+We highly recommend using the “overlap strategy” for your disconnect and reconnect dates.
+Schedule your utilities to remain on at your old home for 24 hours after you depart, and schedule them to turn on at your new home 24 hours before you arrive.
+This buffer ensures you have power to finish cleaning the old place and step into a brightly lit, climate-controlled house at your new duty station.

 Infographic: Military Deposit Waiver Strategy.
 Steps: Ask about waivers, have docs ready, request deposit refund.

-Active duty military and veterans can lower moving costs by proactively requesting utility deposit waivers and refunds.
+Active duty military and veterans can lower moving costs by proactively requesting utility deposit waivers and asserting their SCRA rights.

-Security deposits for new utility accounts often range from around $100 to over $400, depending on your credit history and the provider’s policies.
-Fortunately, veteran utility deposit waivers and active duty utility deposit waivers are available from many providers, though companies rarely advertise them openly.
-You generally have to ask for them specifically.
+Security deposits for new utility accounts often range from around $100 to well over $400, depending on your credit history and the local provider’s specific policies.
+Fortunately, veteran utility assistance programs and active duty waivers are widely available — you just have to know your rights and how to ask for them.

-Many utility companies recognize the frequent moves required by military service and will waive credit checks or upfront security deposits for active duty personnel and veterans.
-This policy recognizes that a lack of local credit history doesn’t necessarily mean you’re financially irresponsible.
-Securing this waiver keeps cash in your pocket during a time when moving expenses are already high.
+Many energy and water companies recognize the frequent, unavoidable moves required by military service.
+To support service members, they will happily waive credit checks or upfront security deposits for active duty personnel and veterans.
+This policy acknowledges that a lack of local credit history in a new state does not mean you are financially irresponsible.
+Securing this military move utility transfer waiver keeps crucial cash in your pocket when transition expenses are piling up.

 The “Script” for Success

-When you call to set up service, do not wait for the representative to offer a discount.
-Be proactive and polite.
-Use the following talking points to clearly state your request:
+When you call to set up your service, do not wait for the representative to offer a military discount.
+Companies rarely advertise these waivers openly.
+Be proactive and polite, and use this exact script to clearly state your request:

 “I am an active duty service member/veteran moving under orders.
 Do you offer a waiver for the security deposit or credit check for military personnel?”

-• A letter from your commanding officer (if applicable)
+• A letter from your commanding officer (if explicitly required by local providers)

-Don’t forget about the money you have already paid.
-If you paid a deposit at your current residence, ask your current provider for a refund of that initial deposit before you close the account.
-While some companies apply it to your final bill automatically, others might mail a check to your forwarding address, so ensure your new address is on file.
+💸 Money-Saver: Don’t forget about the money you already paid.
+If you put down a deposit at your current residence, ask your provider to refund that initial deposit before closing the account.
+Ensure they have your new forwarding address so the check reaches you.

 Infographic showing steps to check water, gas, and electric utilities upon moving into a new home.